 Greater New York Chamber of Commerce

 The Greater New York Chamber of Commerce operates under Rule 501 C 6.
-It improves the quality of life within the New York Center for visitors, workers, businesses, and residents.
+It improves the New York Center’s quality of life for visitors, workers, businesses, and residents.
 The chamber has over 30,000 business and civic leaders representing the Greater New York business community’s foundation.

 The chamber focuses on providing daily services to businesses and corporations to help them grow and save money.
 It promotes international trade programs, educational forums, business exhibitions, and networking.
 Apart from hosting its world-famous internet site and producing an economic development guide, the chamber also issues stamps and international trade exportation documentation.